beginning of content

 How is epilepsy diagnosed?

 A diagnosis of epilepsy is based on your history of seizures.
-Your doctor will ask you what you can remember and any symptoms you may have before the seizures happen, like feeling strange or any other warning signs.
+Your doctor will ask you what you can remember and any symptoms you had before the seizures happened, such as feeling strange or any other warning signs.

 It may be useful to talk with anyone who saw your seizure and ask them what they saw, especially if you can’t remember the seizure.

-Your doctor may also do tests like blood tests, an EEG (electroencephalogram) and scans of the brain (like a CT scan or an MRI).
+Your doctor may also do tests such as blood tests, an EEG (electroencephalogram) and scans of the brain (such as a CT scan or an MRI).

-If your child or someone you know has a seizure, it can be helpful to record it on your mobile phone.
+If your child or someone you know has a seizure, it can be helpful to record a video of it on your mobile phone.
 This can help your doctor make a more accurate diagnosis.

 How is epilepsy treated?